 The Vatican Museums are always very busy and during normal opening hours the halls and corridors can get very crowded.
 This can only be avoided by booking the early entrance.
 As the crowds of visitors arrive, you disappear through the passage from the Sistine Chapel to St. Peter’s Basilica.

 Unfortunately, the St. Peter’s Basilica is closed on Wednesday morning, when the Papal Audience takes place.
-The dates of the general audiences can be found in my holiday calendar.
+The dates of the general audiences can be found in our monthly overview.

 The entrance to the St. Peter’s Basilica is free.
-One problem with visiting St. Peter’s is the queue at the security checkpoint.
+Unfortunately there is almost always a queue at the security checkpoint.
 Sometimes it goes around half of the square and you have to stand in line for more than an hour.
-If you have paid a lot of money for travel and hotel, it’s not worth it to spend your precious time in Rome in various queues.
+If you have paid a lot of money for travel and hotel, it is a shame for your valuable time.

 There are two ways to avoid the queue at St. Peter’s Basilica:

-- Between 7 and 9 o’clock, there is not a long line and you can access to the St. Peter’s Basilica quickly.
+- Between 7 and 8 o’clock in the morning, there is almost no queue and you can quickly get into St. Peter’s Basilica.
 The grottoes are usually accessible later since masses are celebrated there in the morning.
 The dome of St. Peter’s opens at 8 o’clock.
 It is quite pleasant to be among the first to climb into the dome.
 If you want to take pictures, you have to take into account that in the winter the sun is low in the morning and the city of Rome is in the backlight.

 Are you already in the queue?
 You can have the ticket sent directly to your mobile phone.
 Beware of hawkers!
 You can not be sure what’s going on.